-The book contains an initial set of exercises for Chapters 3, 4, and 5 (Part II: Ways of Using AI in Games).
-Below we provide further details about these exercises and propose additional exercises for the interested reader.
+The book contains an initial set of exercises for Parts II, III and IV, Below we provide further details about these exercises and propose additional exercises for the interested reader.
 The list of exercises will be constantly updated and populated to follow the current trends in game artificial intelligence.
 If you have suggestions for exercises we should include in the following list please contact us via email at gameaibook [ at ] gmail [ dot ] com.

 Ms Pac-Man Agent